Bryce Aron: 2020 Team USA Scholarship Winner

-Aron was one of three winners of the highly coveted 2020 Team USA Scholarship.
+Aron was one of three winners of the 2020 Team USA Scholarship.
 At the Formula Ford Festival Aron finished third in the semi-final.
 In the final, Aron “ran strongly in third place until being elbowed down to fifth following a late-race Safety Car interruption.”
-Aron then went on to the Walter Hayes Trophy, where out of 103 drivers he finished on the podium in third place, having been the 7th American to finish on the Walter Hayes Podium.
-Aron made history as the first American to finish with a top-five and a podium in the two end of year iconic events.
+Aron then went on to the Walter Hayes Trophy, where out of 103 drivers he finished on the podium in third place, having been the seventh American to finish on the Walter Hayes Podium.
+Aron made history as the first American to finish with a top-five result and a podium finish in the two end of year events.

 GB3 Championship

 2021

 Aron joined Carlin for 2021, progressing to the GB3 Championship alongside teammates O’Sullivan and Mansell.
-Aron had what was hailed as a stunning debut at Brands Hatch where he made bold moves to end the race weekend with a fourth place finish.
+Aron had what was hailed as a stunning debut at Brands Hatch where he made bold moves to end the race weekend with a fourth-place finish.

 2022

 In 2022, Aron joined Hitech GP where he contributed to their first GB3 championship team's win.
 Aron scored eight top-ten finishes, five of which came during the last two rounds.
 Aron ended the season by out-qualifying his teammates and then scoring a podium finish in race 2.
-Aron scored 3 podiums and a win in the 2022 championship.
+Aron scored three podiums and a win in the 2022 championship.